dstein64/aghasher/README.md

 Dependencies
 ------------

-*aghasher* Python 2.7 and Python 3 with numpy and scipy.
+*aghasher* supports Python 2.7 and Python 3 with numpy and scipy.
 These should be linked with a BLAS implementation (e.g., OpenBLAS, ATLAS, Intel MKL).
 Without being linked to BLAS, numpy/scipy will use a fallback that causes PyAnchorGraphHasher to run over 50x slower.

 Installation